jiandai/tstRPac/README.md

 [1] 4
 ```

-Interestingly, there is a diff in the output by running
+Note that there is a diff in the output by running
 ```
 > .C('hello',4)
 [[1]]